Facilitating, Learning, Organising and Welcoming! A critical Training of Trainers

 - to strengthen European identity and upgrade cultural and intercultural awareness and expression

 “FLOW – Facilitating, Learning, Organising and Welcoming!
-A critical Training of Trainers” consists of three elements: an online preparation period, an online training course that will take place between 6 March and 27 March, and a follow-up period.
+A critical Training of Trainers” consisted of three elements: an online preparation period; an online training course that took place twice: once in March and once in April; and a follow-up period.

 Online Preparation Period